ColdBox/ColdBox-Hero-To-SuperHero/steps/step-5.md

 server restart
 ```

-## Securfity Visualizer
+## Security Visualizer

 Go to http://127.0.0.1:42518/cbsecurity and you can see the security visualizer.
 Super useful!
+Now open your database and you will see the `cbsecurity_logs` table created as well.

 That's it!
 Make sure your tests work: `testbox run`